anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 --8<-- "./docs/node_architecture/types/engine_dynamics.juvix.md:whole-guard-type"

-where the _trigger_ of type `TimestampedTrigger I H` is a term that captures the message received with a timestamp or a clock notification about timers that have elapsed during the engine's operation.
+where the _trigger_ of type `TimestampedTrigger H` is a term that captures the message received with a timestamp or a clock notification about timers that have elapsed during the engine's operation.
 Guards return data of type `GuardOutput A L X` if the precondition of the action that they are guarding is met.

 Recall that the behaviour is described by a set of guards and an action function.
 The guard is a function that evaluates conditions in the engine